 The key components of the Fellowship Scheme is as follows:

 - The Fellows will be in the early-stages of their career with research interests that align to current research strengths at Queen’s.

 - This is a 5-year scheme with a pathway to a Senior Lecturer/Reader post at the end of the Fellowship, and Fellows can expect to be made permanent by the end of year 3, subject to meeting relevant criteria.

-- All Fellows will become members of the ‘Fellowship Academy’, a comprehensive and bespoke development service that will include access to a Fellows Network, Mentorship Programme and a range of professional training and development options delivered via workshop sessions, online learning and peer coaching groups.
+- All Fellows will become members of the ‘Fellowship Academy’, a comprehensive and bespoke development service that will include access to a Fellows Network, Mentorship Programme and a range of professional learning and development opportunities.

 - Teaching and administrative duties will be reduced to allow the Fellows to focus on their research.

 - This open and inclusive opportunity invites applications from candidates with diverse career paths and backgrounds, including those returning from a career break, family leave or working outside a research environment.

 - A generous ‘Fellowship Enhancement Award’ from £20,000-£50,000 and funding to recruit a full-time PhD student within the first two years of appointment.

 - A career pathway to a permanent Senior Lecturer/Reader post at the end of the Fellowship.

 - Membership of the ‘Fellowship Academy’, a comprehensive and bespoke development scheme that will include access to a Fellows Network, Mentorship Programme and a range of professional learning and development opportunities delivered via workshop sessions, online learning and peer coaching groups.
 Fellows will have access to development support in skills such as: enhancing research applications, writing for publication and research leadership.
 Support will be provided for Fellows to review and plan their personal and career development activities.